Big Quantum cohomology of orbifold spheres

 \section{Proof of Proposition \ref{prop:divisor}}

 Proposition \ref{prop:divisor} is equivalent to the following equalities in the Jacobian ring from the Definition \ref{def:KS} of Kodaira-Spencer map and the potential.

 The proof of both statement is similar, we will start with the second one.
-The main technical issue is that the Kuranishi structure which is used to define bulk deformation as well as Kodaira-Spencer map may not be compatible with the operation of forgetting interior marked point.
-To overcome this problem, we will construct Kuranishi structures and CF perturbations on the spaces $\mathcal{M}^{para}_{k+1,l+1}(\beta, \mathbf{Q}, \tau_{tw},\gamma):=\mathcal{M}_{k+1,l+1}(\beta, \mathbf{Q}, \tau_{tw},\gamma)\times [0,1]$.
+The main technical issue is that the Kuranishi structure which is used to define bulk deformation as well as Kodaira-Spencer map may not be compatible with the operation of forgetting interior marked points - see Remark 3.1 in \cite{F10} for a discussion of this point.
+To overcome this problem, we will construct Kuranishi structures and CF-perturbations on the spaces $\mathcal{M}^{para}_{k+1,l+1}(\beta, \mathbf{Q}, \tau_{tw},\gamma):=\mathcal{M}_{k+1,l+1}(\beta, \mathbf{Q}, \tau_{tw},\gamma)\times [0,1]$.
 First note these have the following boundary decomposition